Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Introduction

-\begin{rmk} Regarding the space $V_{\mathfrak{L},\eff}$, we show that: whenever the collection $\mathfrak{L}$ is critical, then the number of prime divisors $D$ such that $\mathfrak{L}\cdot [D]=0$ is finite.
-Indeed, the classes $[D]$ must be linearly independent in the real N\'{e}ron-Severi space, therefore the number is at most the Picard number of $X$.
-See Section \ref{sec localaf}. \end{rmk}
+\begin{rmk} Regarding the space $V_{\mathfrak{L},\eff}$, we will show that whenever the collection $\mathfrak{L}$ is critical, the number of prime divisors $D$ satisfying $\mathfrak{L}\cdot [D]=0$ is finite.
+Indeed, the classes $[D]$ must be linearly independent in the real N\'{e}ron-Severi space, so their number is at most the Picard number of $X$.
+See Section \ref{sec localaf} for details. \end{rmk}

-\begin{rmk} While we only formulate the Conjectures \ref{main conj} and \ref{main conj1} for a smooth projective variety $X$, it naturally extends to other mathematical objects on which one can define the analogues of intersection numbers, nef classes, effective classes and birational modifications.
-For example, this blueprint applies to fan varieties. \end{rmk}
+\begin{rmk} Although Conjectures \ref{main conj} and \ref{main conj1} are formulated for smooth projective varieties and K\"ahler manifolds, the statements naturally extend to other mathematical objects where analogues of intersection numbers, nef classes, effective classes and birational modifications can be defined.
+For instance, this framework applies to fan varieties. \end{rmk}